schoolofdevops/kubernetes-labguide/chapters/argo_rollout_canary.md

               number: 80
 ```

-add this to `prod/kustomization.yaml` so that it gets applied as
+add this new manifest resources section of  kustomization.yaml so that it gets applied as

 File: `prod/kustomization.yaml`